 Styling products can cause build up which can have negative effects on your hair and scalp.
 Products can also make it feel like you need to wash your hair sooner.
 If you use styling products (mousse, gel, shine serum, hairspray, etc..)
 I would recommend washing your hair more often to prevent build up.
 I also recommend doing apple cider vinegar rinses to help clarify your hair and remove product build up.

 The more you touch your hair, the faster it will become oily.
 Your hands can transfer sweat, oils and dirt onto your hair.
 Therefore, If you’re someone who loves to run your fingers through your hair, try to wash your hands beforehand!

 When it is time to wash my hair, I make sure to really give my scalp a deep cleaning.
 I focus the shampoo into my scalp to remove any dead skin or build up.
 I also avoid conditioning my scalp because that will lead to oily hair.
 Instead I focus the conditioner on my mid length to my ends.
-I also recommend using a sulphate free shampoo with natural ingredients, such as my favourite “Calia” shampoo and conditioner.
-You can also try out “co- washing”.
+I also recommend using a sulphate free shampoo with natural ingredients.
+You can also try out “co- Washing”.
 Co-washing stands for “conditioner only washing” and people with drier hair/curly hair tend to have good results with it.